DylKr/Study-Guide-Application/README.md

-This application is a simple study guide I used for a class in college.
-You can manually input questions and their answers or play the original study guide I used for an Earth Science course.
+The application is a basic study guide designed for a college class.
+Users can input questions and answers manually or use a pre-made study guide for an Earth Science course.
+It prompts users to type answers to questions and provides feedback on correctness.
+The program ignores case sensitivity and tracks the user's score throughout the session.
-The application will prompt you to type in the answer to a question which will tell you if you were correct or not.
-The program is case insensitive and will keep score as go.